 What are other health services?

-- A qualified senior family physician is available at the medical room for 3 hours 5 days a week (1:00pm to 3:30pm, Mon-Fri).
+- A qualified senior family physician is available at the medical room for 4 hours 5 days a week (12noon to 4pm, Monday-Friday).

 - Students can walk in or seek appointment for consultation.
 Mandatory health check-ups for FY students are also conducted here.

-- A lady gynecologist is available for consultation every Monday and Friday, from 4 to 5pm.
+- A lady gynaecologist is available for consultation every Monday (10am to 11am) and Friday (4 to 5pm).

 - SSETU undertakes coordination of blood donation camps & thalassemia screening in collaboration with Indian Red Cross Society.

 - It has tie-ups with two path labs that give services at concessional rates to AU students, staff and their families.
-Round the clock services at a hospital Aarogyam are also available to AU families on priority and at discounted fee.
+Round the clock services at a hospital Aarogyam are also available to the University students on priority and at discounted fee.
 However, to avail this privilege, I card must be carried by the visitor.
 SSETU organizes awareness campaigns, fitness classes (yoga) etc. from time to time.

 Adapting and adjusting to a new environment usually takes time.
 Leaving home, family, school friends and joining a new course are sometimes reasons for a person to feel lost and without friends.
 SSETU team will be happy to extend the hand of friendship, listen to you and suggest ways to feel better and happier.